python/cpython/InternalDocs/parser.md

 check each alternative, in the order in which they are specified, and select that first one that succeeds.

-This means that in a PEG grammer, the choice operator is not commutative.
+This means that in a PEG grammar, the choice operator is not commutative.
 Furthermore, unlike context-free grammars, the derivation according to a PEG grammar cannot be ambiguous: if a string parses, it has exactly one valid parse tree.